oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/functions.rst

   selected queue is gpu

 The object returned by ``select`` is a *selection*.
 The exact type of the selection object depends on the policy.
-If it necessary to know the exact type, it can be determined by using traits:
+If it is necessary to know the exact type, it can be determined by using traits:
 ``policy_trait<Policy>::selection_type`` or the helper trait ``selection_t<Policy>``.